djbauch/sample-01-crr/Sample-01/README.md

 # Auth0 React SDK Sample Application

-This sample demonstrates the integration of [Auth0 React SDK](https://github.com/auth0/auth0-react) into a React application created using [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html).
+This sample demonstrates the integration of [Auth0 React SDK](https://github.com/auth0/auth0-react) into a React application created using [create-react-router](https://reactrouter.com/start/framework/installation).
+Create-react-router has been used in place of the deprecated create-react-app approach in accordance with the advide of the React developers in the React v19 documentation at [Creating a React App](https://react.dev/learn/creating-a-react-app#recommended-toolchains).
 The sample is a companion to the [Auth0 React SDK Quickstart](https://auth0.com/docs/quickstart/spa/react).

 This sample demonstrates the following use cases: